DownloadTicketService/dl/RESTAPI.rst

   /rest/request[/parameters]

-Every request must be performed via the appropriate HTTP method (either "GET" or "POST"), and must always include HTTP's "BASIC" authorization credentials.
+Every request must be performed via the appropriate HTTP method (either "GET" or "POST"), and must always include HTTP's "Basic" authorization credentials.

+The credentials must also be replicated in a second header "X-Authorization" (which follows the same syntax as a normal "Basic" authorization scheme).

 "POST" requests must also include: